saphongjunqian/ui5-ts-demo/README.md

 ui5 add sap.m
 ```

-3. Add controls into the view.
+3. Add controls into the view with *index.ts*.

 ```typescript
 import Text from "sap/m/Text";